Safety gloves 101: The ultimate guide to abrasion resistance

 Under EN 388, abrasion resistance for both coated and uncoated gloves is measured using the Martindale Abrasion Test, a method designed specifically for textiles and coated fabrics used in PPE.

-The Martindale test uses a figure-eight rubbing motion to simulate the multi-directional friction workers experience when handling rough surfaces, tools, and materials.
+The Martindale test uses a figure-eight Lissajous (rubbing) motion to simulate the multi-directional friction workers experience when handling rough surfaces, tools, and materials.

 How the EN 388 Martindale abrasion test works